Virabhadrasana

 Virabhadrasana is one of the most influential asanas, mainly in Astanga Yoga.

-The Warrior pose, or Veerbhadrasana, is named after a great warrior, Veerabhadra, who was an incarnation of Adiyogi Shiva.
+The Warrior pose, also known as Veerbhadrasana, is named after Veerabhadra, a great warrior who was an incarnation of Adiyogi Shiva.

 There is a fascinating story about Veerbhadra, who arose from the ground.
-King Daksha had a Yagya (fire ritual) but did not invite his daughter Parwati and her husband Shiva to that.
+King Daksha held a Yagya (fire ritual), but he did not invite his daughter, Parvati, or her husband, Shiva.

 Parwati became so humiliated that she barged into the venue and burned herself with the fire as she became sati (dead).

-As Shiva heard about his becoming insane, he plucked a strand of his hair and slammed it to the ground.
+When Shiva heard that he had become insane, he plucked a strand of his hair and flung it to the ground.

-Now Veerbhadra came up, and Shiva initiated him to destroy Daksha and the guests there to join the Yagya.
+Now Veerbhadra came up, and Shiva initiated him to destroy Daksha and the guests there who had come to join the Yagya.

 Veerbhadra took revenge, and in Yogic practices, his name became popular as the Warrior pose.